sriramss/docs-csm/002-LIVECD-CREATION.md

 2. The drive letter of that device (i.e. `/dev/sdd`)
 3. If you are installing a system that previously had 1.3 installed, move external network connections from ncn-w001 to ncn-m001
    - See [MOVE-SITE-CONNECTIONS](050-MOVE-SITE-CONNECTIONS.md).
-4. Access to stash, to `git clone https://stash.us.cray.com/scm/mtl/cray-pre-install-toolkit.git` onto your NCN.
+4. Access to stash/bitbucket
-5. `csi` installed (get the [latest built rpm](http://car.dev.cray.com/artifactory/shasta-premium/MTL/sle15_sp2_ncn/x86_64/dev/master/metal-team/)
+5. `csi` installed (get the [latest built rpm](http://dst.us.cray.com/dstrepo/shasta-cd-repo/bloblets/csm/rpms/cray-sles15-sp2-ncn/))

 ### Steps: